Skip to content

 Sales AI features in SAP Sales Cloud V2 include natural-language queries, opportunity summaries, lead scoring, and follow-up generation.
 SAP reports 50% faster data retrieval and 50% productivity improvement from sales agents.

-But measuring sales ROI is inherently messier.
-Did the rep close the deal because of AI-generated insights, or were they already going to close it?
-The best approach is comparing cohorts: AI-equipped reps versus non-AI-equipped reps over a 90-day period, controlling for territory and pipeline size.
+But measuring sales ROI is messier.
+Did the rep close the deal because of AI-generated insights, or were they going to close it anyway?
+The best approach we’ve found: compare cohorts.
+AI-equipped reps versus non-AI reps over a 90-day period, controlling for territory and pipeline size.
+It’s not perfect, but it’s the most honest way to isolate the AI effect.

 Marketing: mature and measurable

 Emarsys has some of the most mature AI features in the SAP portfolio.
-Predictive segmentation, send time optimisation, and product recommendations all have built-in measurement.
-Open rate changes from send time optimisation are visible within the first campaign.
+Predictive segmentation, send-time optimisation, product recommendations, all with built-in measurement.
+Open rate changes from send-time optimisation show up within the first campaign.
 Revenue attribution from product recommendations can be tracked per session.

-The AI report builder (67% faster analysis) is a productivity metric, but the real marketing ROI comes from improved conversion rates and reduced churn through AI-powered predictive segments.
+The AI report builder (67% faster analysis) is a productivity metric, fair enough.
+But the real marketing ROI comes from improved conversion rates and reduced churn through predictive segments.
+That’s where the money is.

 Finance and operations: the hidden CX impact

-CX teams often overlook the financial operations side.
-But the Cash Management Agent (70% effort reduction) and accounting accrual automation (80% effort reduction) free up resources that indirectly improve customer experience — faster invoice resolution, quicker credit decisions, more accurate order promises.
+CX teams often overlook this side.
+The Cash Management Agent (70% effort reduction) and accounting accrual automation (80% effort reduction) free up resources that indirectly improve customer experience: faster invoice resolution, quicker credit decisions, more accurate order promises.
+Your customer doesn’t see the finance team’s workflow, but they feel the result.

 How Should You Structure Your Measurement Framework?

-The mistake most teams make is measuring AI adoption (how many people use it) rather than AI impact (what changed because of it).
-Here’s a three-layer framework.
+The mistake most teams make: measuring AI adoption (how many people use it) rather than AI impact (what changed because of it).
+We use a three-layer framework.
+Sounds formal, but it’s really just about measuring the right things at the right time.

 Layer 1: Efficiency metrics (track weekly)